Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/20-updating-software.md

 1. On the [Releases page](https://github.com/Pioreactor/pioreactor/releases), download the `release_xx.xx.xx.zip` file for the version you want onto a computer with access to the Pioreactor web UI.

-2. In the web UI, visit _Uploads_.
+2. In the web UI, visit _Updates_.
 In the drop down in the top right, select "Update from zip file".

 3. Select the zip file from step 1.